 There is no one size fits all Git workflow.
 As previously stated, it’s important to develop a Git workflow that is a productivity enhancement for your team.
 In addition to team culture, a workflow should also complement business culture.
 Git features like branches and tags should complement your business’s release schedule.
 If your team is using task tracking project management software you may want to use branches that correspond with tasks in progress.
 In addition, some guidelines to consider when deciding on a workflow are:

 The longer a branch lives separate from the production branch, the higher the risk for merge conflicts and deployment challenges.
 Short-lived branches promote cleaner merges and deploys.

 Minimize and simplify reverts

 It’s important to have a workflow that helps proactively prevent merges that will have to be reverted.
 A workflow that tests a branch before allowing it to be merged into the

-master branch is an example.
+main branch is an example.
 However, accidents do happen.
 That being said, it’s beneficial to have a workflow that allows for easy reverts that will not disrupt the flow for other team members.

 Match a release schedule